Sunday, 24 September 2017

 There are times when I feel empty.
 It isn't just about a sudden creative block, or not being able to decide what I should blog about, or cover on the radio, etc. I have moments that can turn into weeks, or months of complete absence of self.
 Do you get what I mean by that?
 I literally go through a phase of just not knowing what I'm doing, why, of my actual purpose and where I should be at this point in my life.
 Sounds a tad dramatic, I know, but, this is (my occasional) reality...

 It's all about ensuring we have coping mechanisms in place.
 For me, aside from prayer, meditation and listening to upbeat music, I find a quick distraction to stop myself overthinking.
 I start reading or go for a walk.
-I also create visual reminders of how far I've come, I have a vision board, and I also write whatever comes to mind without thinking about the words on the page too much (which is how this particular post came about).
-These things help me massively!
+I also create visual reminders of how far I've come.
+I have a vision board, and I also write whatever comes to mind without thinking about the words on the page too much (which is how this particular post came about).
+These things are a massive help to me!

 I think when you feel uninspired and lost, it can be a great place to be in.
 Sometimes that's when you create your best work, a new idea, or get the answers you've been looking for to take you to the next stage of your life/career.